alex-dml/Atmospheric-veil-removal/README.md

 # Testing

 - Run main.py
-- Don't forget to change the indir and outdir paths to your own directories
+- Don't forget to change the indir and outdir paths to your own directories.
-- *mfp* function used the default paramters of the paper.
+- *mfp* function used the default parameters of the paper.
 Please adjust the parameters to your own images.

 # Results